Billing & Limits

 2. Enable auto top-up in /settings and set your preferred amount

-3. Set a balance threshold — when credits drop below it, a top-up is triggered
+3. Set a balance threshold — when add-on credits drop below it, a top-up is triggered

 4. Set a monthly spending cap to control costs